dsidavis/RFundamentals/VectorHierarchy.md

 We can keep measurements from the same observational units in two "parallel" vectors.

-Alternatively, we can combine two or more 'paralle' vectors in a data.frame.
+Alternatively, we can combine two or more 'parallel' vectors in a data.frame.

 A data.frame is a list.
 Check the typeof() of a data.frame.